Last updated: 25th January 2022

 So how did Phil get the white bits in his design?
 Well after carving the holes out he filled them with ‘snice’ a mixture or snow and ice – exactly the same stuff they construct the hotel with.
 Apparently since is stronger than just using snow.

 We tried a restaurant in the village one night called the Old Homestead it’s owned by the Icehotel so we could easily add the cost to our room bill.
+It’s in an old timber house dating back to 1768.
 We had Smorgasbord from the menu – a collection of small dishes plus some delicious home made ice-cream.

 After dinner each night we walked down to the frozen river, where the large void in the forest meant huge skies.
 We stood for hours looking for the northern lights, but sadly they didn’t perform during our stay.
 (However we did finally see them on another holiday to Reykavik, Iceland)